laino/final-pm/doc/README.md

       /*
        * When true, a new process will be started whenever a
-       * running one of this application exited abnormally.
+       * running one of this application exited abnormally
+       * in the 'running' generation.
        */

       'restart-crashing': true,

       /*
        * Same as above, except for processes which haven't yet
-       * indicated they are ready.
+       * indicated they are ready, i.e. they crashed in the
+       * 'new' generation.
        */

       'restart-new-crashing': true,